MatthiasHarzer/docker-compose-remote-manager/README.md

 ## Installation

 - Clone the repository
-- Create a virtual environment using `python -m venv venv` (python 3.11+ is recommended)
+- Create a virtual environment using `python -m venv venv` (python 3.12+ is required)
 - Activate the virtual environment using `source venv/bin/activate`
 - Install the dependencies using `pip install -r requirements.txt`
 - Create a `config.json` file in the projects root directory.
 See the [config.json](#configuring-the-api) section for more information.